Accreditation Process - Overview

 The Accreditation Council for Psychoanalytic Education (ACPEinc) is committed to preserving diversity within its uniform system.
 The accreditation process demonstrates how a psychoanalytic education and training program implements the Standards in light of its distinctive theory and training tradition.
 Read the FAQ for answers to common questions.

 - Provides parity with colleagues in other academic and health care disciplines.

 - Accreditation by an independent external agency increases credibility of a program in eyes of public and government.

 - Supports development of common educational standards and guidelines – encourages conversation among diverse schools.

 Sine Qua Non

-The ACPEinc is an autonomous agency that accredits psychoanalytic institutes and training programs.
-As a matter of policy it will extend accreditation only to institutes that are authorized to provide an educational program by the State in which they are located.
-Institutes must provide documentation demonstrating that they are authorized to operate in the state they are located.
-Programs must provide documentation that the institution in which they are embedded is authorized to operate in the State in which the institution is located.
+The ACPEinc is an autonomous agency that accredits psychoanalytic education and training programs.
+As a matter of policy it will extend accreditation only to programs that are authorized to provide an educational program by the State in which they are located.
+Programs must provide documentation demonstrating that they are authorized to operate in the state they are located.
+Programs must provide documentation that the institution or center in which they are embedded is authorized to operate in the State in which it is located.

 a.
 The suspension, revocation, withdrawal, or termination of an organization's legal authority to provide postsecondary education in the State.